How to Dehydrate Apples?

 1) Nutrition

 You must know that the apples are an excellent source of insoluble and soluble fiber.
 The soluble fiber helps in controlling the cholesterol in our body, and insoluble fiber makes your digestive system strong.
-When you eat one medium size fresh apple, you get around 4 grams of fiber which is around 15 % of your daily need.
-But, in the merely 1/3rd cup of the dried apples, you get around 2.5 grams of fiber.
+When you eat one medium size fresh apple, you get around 4 grams of fiber, which is around 15% of your daily need.
+But, in merely 1/3rd cup of the dried apples, you get around 2.5 grams of fiber.

-when you eat fresh apples, you get a small quantity of vitamin C. But in the case of dehydrated apples, you did not get any Vitamin C as the entire nutrient is lost at the time of dehydrating process.
+When you eat fresh apples, you get a small quantity of vitamin C. But in the case of dehydrated apples, you do not get any Vitamin C as the entire nutrient is lost during the dehydrating process.

 2) Servings

-Advantage: The dried food is portable, easy and convenient as compare to the fresh apples.
+Advantage: The dried food is portable, easy, and convenient as compared to fresh apples.
 You can store lots of dried food in your zipper bag and carry it along with you for any long journey.

-Disadvantage: The fresh apples contain very fewer calories also i.e. in one medium size apple you get around 80 calories, in 1 cup of dried apples you fetch around 209 calories.
-The content of water in the fresh apple fills you up much quickly than the dried food.
+Disadvantage: The fresh apples contain very fewer calories.
+In one medium size apple, you get around 80 calories.
+In 1 cup of dried apples, you get around 209 calories.
+The content of water in the fresh apple fills you up much quicker than the dried food.

 3) Sugar

-Advantage: If you buy dried apple from the grocery store, then there are good chances of sugar in them.
-The manufacturers of dried foods add sugar for adding more flavor to the food.
+Advantage: If you buy dried apples from the grocery store, there are good chances of sugar in them.
+The manufacturers of dried foods add sugar for flavor.
 Thus, you cannot say that such food is healthy to eat as it contains lots of calories.
-But if you make dried apple at home, then this point is not valid.
+But if you make dried apples at home, then this point is not valid.

-Disadvantage: As compare to the dried food, the fresh apples have its natural sweetness which does not result in the addition of calories in your daily intake.
+Disadvantage: Compared to dried food, fresh apples have their natural sweetness, which does not result in the addition of calories to your daily intake.
 So, fresh apples are the much better option here.

 4) Treat Form

-Advantage: The dried apple is not a substitute for fresh fruit, but it might be healthy treat or snack for your kids.
+Advantage: Dried apples are not a substitute for fresh fruit, but they might be a healthy treat or snack for your kids.
 You can simply eat them whenever you feel hungry on long trips or journeys.

-Disadvantage: Sometimes kids do not like the dried apple owing to its different taste and appearance which is different from the fresh one.
+Disadvantage: Sometimes, kids do not like the dried apples due to their different taste and appearance, which is different from the fresh one.

 Tips for Dehydrating Apples in a Food Dehydrator